Cattle Identification

 • 840 Visual-only tags if applied prior to November 5, 2024: These tags have a 15-digit number, the first three of which are 840, and do not have an electronic/RFID component.
 These tags have the U.S. shield.

 • American ID if applied prior to March 11, 2015: These are visual tags that have USA followed by an 8- to 12-digit number.
-If tagged with these tags prior to March 11, 2015, cattle are considered officially identified and the tag does not need to be replaced.
+If tagged with these tags prior to March 11, 2015, cattle and bison are considered officially identified and the tag does not need to be replaced.

 • Manufacturer-coded RFID tags if applied prior to March 11, 2015: These are RFID tags that contain a 15- digit number starting with the manufacturer's 3-digit code in the 900 series.
-If tagged with these tags prior to March 11, 2015, cattle are considered officially identified and the tag does not need to be replaced.
+If tagged with these tags prior to March 11, 2015, cattle and bison are considered officially identified and the tag does not need to be replaced.